-- 2. Hold down the SP key and use (1) and (1) keys to change the mode. - 3.
+- 2. Hold down the SP key and use $(\hat{U})$ and $(\mathbb{J})$ keys to change the mode. - 3.
 When the display shows the desired/correct mode, let go of the SP key.
 The mode is now set.

-If the display does not show the mode reading, the (\Rightarrow) key will toggle between the temperature, CO_2 , O_2 and mode readings.
+If the display does not show the mode reading, the $(\Rightarrow)$ key will toggle between the temperature, CO2, O2 and mode readings.

 Open culture is possible in a 4-well (or similar type of dish) in volumes not under 0.8 mL per well without oil overlay for up to a maximum of 4 hours.
 The Osmolality will change rapidly after that and reach over 300 mOsm/kg.
-Culturing up to 8 hours in 0.8 mL volumes can be done with a nearly unchanged osmolality.
+"Open culture" mode used for an extended incubation period eventually causes severe osmolality changes in media and is thus not to be used for long term incubation.

-In "Oil culture" mode, lid temperature is kept 0.2 - 0.3 °C above the temperature setpoint.
-In "Open culture" mode, lid temperature will be increased in 1.0 °C above the temperature setpoint.
+In "Oil culture" mode, the lid temperature is kept 0.2 - 0.3 °C above the temperature setpoint.
+In "Open culture" mode, the lid temperature will be increased by an additional 1.0 °C above the temperature setpoint (thus making the lid 1.2 - 1.3 °C warmer than the insert surface).